How to write KPIs in 4 steps

 Summary - KPIs measure ongoing performance by providing you and your team with an overview of how the business—holistically or at a department level—is performing against their goals.
 Here are 4 steps to follow to write great KPIs for you and your team.

-KPI stands for key performance indicator, an essential ingredient when it comes to making business decisions.
-KPIs measure ongoing performance by providing you and your team with an overview of how the business—holistically or at a department level—is performing against their goals.
+KPI stands for key performance indicator, an essential ingredient for making business decisions.
+KPIs measure ongoing performance by providing you and your team with an overview of how the business, holistically or at a department level, is performing against goals.

-So, you have a business strategy, and you have goals and objectives.
-Now it’s time to write your KPIs so you can measure your progress towards achieving those goals.
+You have a business strategy and goals and objectives.
+Now it’s time to write your KPIs so you can measure progress toward those goals.

 4 steps to write KPIs for your company (with examples)

-It's important that KPIs are customized to your business situation and developed to help you achieve your goals.
+It’s important that KPIs are tailored to your situation and developed to help you achieve your goals.
 Follow these 4 steps to write clear, measurable KPIs.

 1. Write a clear objective for your KPI

-Your KPI should be connected with a key business objective.
-Without aligning your KPI to a business objective, you're working towards a goal with no impact for your organization and no thread to your overarching company goals.
-A KPI needs to be more than an arbitrary number, too.
-KPIs should tie into the strategic objectives of your organization and outline the steps you’re taking to achieve it.
+Your KPI should be connected to a key business objective.
+Without that alignment, you’re working toward a goal with no impact for your organization and no thread to company goals.
+A KPI needs to be more than an arbitrary number.
+It should tie into the strategic objectives of your organization and outline the steps you’ll take to achieve them.

-For example, let’s say the company wants to increase revenue by 10% this quarter.
+For example, say the company wants to increase revenue by 10% this quarter.
 You’re on the marketing team, so you look at this company-wide goal and set a KPI for your team: increase marketing qualified leads (MQLs) by 15% this quarter.
-This goal contributes to the overall revenue goal for your company because qualified leads = potential revenue.
+This contributes to the overall revenue goal because qualified leads mean potential revenue.

 2. Share your KPI with stakeholders

 KPIs are a form of communication.
 They should be succinct, clear, and relevant.
-Communicate your KPIs with your stakeholders.
-Give context: Explain what you're measuring and why you're measuring it.
-Share your KPIs with employees and stakeholders so they are aware of the direction that you or your team is going.
+Communicate your KPIs with stakeholders.
+Give context: explain what you’re measuring and why.
+Share your KPIs with employees and stakeholders so they know the direction your team is going.

-When you withhold that information, it can create misalignment among teams.
-Listen for feedback and questions so you can identify and refine how you communicate your goals and KPIs.
-A good tip to remember is that KPIs should inspire action.
+When information is withheld it creates misalignment.
+Listen for feedback and questions so you can refine how you communicate your goals and KPIs.
+A good tip to remember: KPIs should inspire action.

-If we’re using the MQL example that I noted above, you’ll likely want to share your KPI with the teams that it will directly impact: sales.
-An increase in MQLs will result in an increase in sales qualified leads (SQLs) and wins, so it’s best to inform teams that will see impact from your KPIs so you can work together to reach your goals.
+If we use the MQL example above, share your KPI with the teams it will directly impact, like sales.
+An increase in MQLs will result in an increase in sales qualified leads (SQLs) and wins, so inform teams that will see impact from your KPIs so you can work together to reach your goals.

 Goals Mql Target Threshold Target